PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 ### Citation Request

-If you publish material based on these code, then, please refer to our paper:
+If you publish material based on these codes, then, please refer to our paper:

     X. Sun, W. Xu, Fast implementation of DeLong's algorithm for comparing the areas under correlated receiver operating characteristic curves, IEEE Signal Processing Letters 21 (11) (2014) 1389-1393.